datastaxdevs/workshop-nosqlbench/extended_README.md

 cd workloads
 ```

-_Note_: we provide an "nb4-style" version of the two workload yaml files
-available as well.
-You can run them with nb4 as well as nb5
+_Note_: You will find `*-nb4.yaml` files for the example
+workload yamls.
+These are written with the previous ("list") style syntax
+and can be run in the same way
-(e.g. `nb run workload=simple-workload-nb4 [...]`)
+(e.g. `nb run workload=simple-workload-nb4 [...]`),
-and the output will be identical.
-You should probably look forward and prefer
-the newer syntax ("map form") when building new workloads.
+yielding the same result.
+Still, when creating new workloads you
+will probably stick to the newer "map" style as exemplified in the primary
+yaml files provided here.

 #### Example 1: talking about food